whadafunk/routerology/docker/thoughts.md

 # Runtime container params

-Some of the commands of the docker file are used when starting the container, and they do not produce changes in the storage layer at build time.
+Some of the commands of the docker file are used at the container runtime, and they do not produce changes in the storage layer at build time.
 These commands are:

 - Environment variables